Xilinx/kria-dfx-hw/K26_testcases/Standalone/README.md

 # Build tests

-first set environment for vitis.
+First set environment for vitis.

-to do this on a development server open bash prompt and run
+To do this on a development server open bash prompt and run

-source <repo>/zu/software/environment.sh

-Then

 xsct buildAES128.tcl

-xsct buildAES192.tcl

 xsct buildFFT.tcl